Previous: DES Encryption, Up: Cryptographic Functions [Contents][Index]

 The following flags are defined for the flags argument:

-Use the /dev/random (blocking) pool instead of the
+GRND_RANDOMUse the /dev/random (blocking) pool instead of the

 /dev/urandom (non-blocking) pool to obtain randomness.
 If the

-flag is specified, the getrandom
+GRND_RANDOM flag is specified, the getrandom function can

 block even after the randomness source has been initialized.

-Instead of blocking, return to the caller immediately if no data is available.
+GRND_NONBLOCKInstead of blocking, return to the caller immediately if no data is available.

-function is a cancellation point.
+The getrandom function is a cancellation point.

 Obtaining randomness from the /dev/urandom pool (i.e., a call

-flag) can block if the system has just
+without the GRND_RANDOM flag) can block if the system has just

 booted and the pool has not yet been initialized.

-function can fail with several errors, some of
+The getrandom function can fail with several errors, some of

 which are listed below.
 In addition, the function may not fill the